CharlesFauman/AI_ML/README.txt

 # packages to install:
 # note: we install keras 2.1 because 2.1.5 and above have an error using softmax
+# note: we install tensorflow 1.7 because 1.8 and above have an error using tensorboard with gpu

-> python -m pip install --upgrade pip
-> pip install tensorflow keras==2.1 jupyter numpy scipy scikit-learn gym matplotlib
+python -m pip install --upgrade pip pip install tensorflow==1.7 keras==2.1 jupyter numpy scipy scikit-learn gym matplotlib

 # how to run:
 > cd AI_ML
 > jupyter notebook
+> jupyter trust

 # go to keras mnist and run the notebook